Spider Mites on Coleus

 Spread through shared cutting and propagation setups

-Wilt-recovery cycles stressing leaf tissue repeatedly
+Repeated wilt-and-recover cycles weakening leaf tissue

 How to Fix It